spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-shopping-lists-feature.md

 {% info_block warningBox "Verification" %}

+Make sure the following applies:
-Make sure that shopping list item notes are being saved when saving shopping list item and deleted when deleting shopping list item.
+* When saving a shopping list item, shopping list item notes are also saved.
+* When deleting a shopping list item,  and deleted when deleting shopping list item.

 Also, make sure that shopping list item notes are transferred to cart item notes when creating a cart from a shopping list.

 {% endinfo_block %}